Marlinsk/small-sales-system/README.md

 * 10 - If there is an issue with the update, the Products API will publish a message on the sales confirmation queue with a status of REJECTED.
 * 11 - Finally, the Orders API will receive the confirmation message and update the order with the status returned in the message.

-## Cloning and running the project
+## Cloning and running the project with docker
 **Note:** To run this project, it is necessary to have Docker installed on your machine.

 **1º step: clone the repository to your machine from GitHub.**